fanglingsu/fanglingsu.github.com/projects/vimb.md

 So I started to migrate the behaviour and look of vimprobable to a completely new written [code base][vimb] that consequently uses the high-level functions provided by the used libraries.
-Because I did know the features I'd like to have and that are known from vimprobable, I could implement the code to fit this features, even if the features will be implemented in future.
+Because I know the features I'd like to have and that are known from vimprobable, I could implement the code to fit this features, even if the features will be implemented in future.

 My concerns goes mainly to the code-base.
 I do not think about features at the moment, because the goal is to have a clean, easy to read and maintain code